streamlit/docs/content/get-started/fundamentals/tutorials/create-an-app.md

 st.write(data)
 ```

-In the [Main concepts](/get-started/fundamentals/main-concepts) guide you learned that
+In the [Basic concepts](/get-started/fundamentals/main-concepts) guide you learned that
 [`st.write`](/develop/api-reference/write-magic/st.write) will render almost anything you pass
 to it.
 In this case, you're passing in a dataframe and it's rendering as an
 interactive table.